16 days from just £3,475 per person

 Click to select

-Depart London Gatwick for direct international economy flight to Hanoi.
+Depart London Heathrow for direct international economy flight to Hanoi.

 Upon your arrival, warm welcome at the airport in Hanoi and then transfer to your hotel for check in.
 The balance of day is free at leisure to recover from jetlag.
 This evening after welcome dinner at a local restaurant you will enjoy the solemn moments of the flag lowering ceremony in Ba Dinh Square.

 Accommodation - 5* Sheraton Hanoi Hotel or similar

 Today we explore the French Quarter and the Embassy Rows by a cyclo ride, taking in the city's outstanding tourist sites such as Ho Chi Minh Mausoleum, the traditional stilt house, the Single Pillar Pagoda.
 We then drive to the Temple of Literature, also known as the “First University of Vietnam”.